League Secretary – Alec Livingstone

 1.2.
 The League is open to teams from Clubs who have paid league fees to Suffolk Squash and who are also affiliated to England Squash (ES).
-All players must be individually registered with ES via their club or individually.
+All players must be individually registered with ES via their club or individually, except in exceptional circumstances with the prior agreement of the League Secretary.
 Failure to pay the relevant fees may result in expulsion from the Leagues.

 1.3.
 A new team wishing to be considered for entry to the League must make an application in writing (usually by e-mail) to the League Secretary.
 Teams will normally be placed in the bottom divisions unless otherwise agreed by the League Secretary.